imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 title: "Do the Right Thing"
 ---

-I once knew a wise, old yogi.
-Before being a wise, old yogi he had been a wise, middle-aged Jew.
-And in a previous occupation he had been a Freudian psycho-analyst.
-I knew he was wise because of these things and because he had a gray beard and a wry smile and would say some interesting and funny things.
+I once knew a wise, old man.
+I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
+First, he was a gray-bearded yogi.
+Before this he was a New York Jew and a practicing Freudian psychoanalyst.
+He had a wry smile and would say some interesting and funny things.
 And at other times he would smile and nod and say nothing at all.
 I can't remember if he ever stroked his beard.
+And his name was Ramya.

-One day he said to me, "Asoka," which was the name under which I was going at the time.
-"Asoka," he said, "do you know what is the single driving force of all our desires, motives and actions?"
+One day he said to me, "Asoka," (which was the name under which I was going at the time).
+"Asoka," he said, "do you know what is the single driving force behind all our desires, motives and actions?"
 I thought about this for some time.
-I had my own ideas but, knowing he was a Freudian, suspected that the answer was going to be something about the libido.
+I had my own ideas but, knowing he was a Freudian, suspected that the answer was going to be something to do with the libido.

-"You probably suspect that the answer is going to be something about the libido," he said.
+"You probably suspect that the answer is going to be something to do with the libido," he said.
 "But it's not."
 I listened patiently.
-"It's the need, to be right."
+"It's the need … to be right."
 I laughed.
 While I wasn't totally surprised to have heard a different answer, this one for some reason blew me away, but not straight away.
 I wasn't prepared.
 I had never thought about human nature in those terms before.
 And years ahead I would continue to analyze my interactions and recast my past experiences in these terms, and things started to make more sense.

-But was he right?
-Maybe, I don't know.
-That's not the point I'm trying to make here.
-But I am interested in what humanity looks like when you put it under this lens.
-It doesn't make us look any better.
-But it is in some way more agreeable.
-Maybe because this kind of behavior is often reduced simply to "assholes", and it kind of hurts me every time I call someone or think of them as an asshole.
-Being an asshole is also a harder problem to solve.
+I wouldn't expect anyone else to have the same reaction.
+I suspect others would find this to be either obvious, banal, or plainly wrong to them, and if this you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
+What I want to do instead is to document what became for me a personal manifesto, and a lens through which I began to look at the world.

+I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness was about exerting power over others.
+I also saw, to a lesser degree, that this preoccupation was perhaps more to do with the appearance of being right, and that the cost of maintaining it was missed opportunities for learning.

+I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert "rightness".
+But I also want to look at how groups of people can create a culture of "rightness", the effects that has, and what we can do to limit some of the more harmful effects.

 What I'm especially interested in right now is the fact that I don't believe I've ever seen such a high concentration of people who are